AFNetworking/fastlane/README.md

 3. Setup CI (optional)
 4. Generate a Github API Token
 5. Generate a Pod Trunk Access Token
+6. Profit 💰

-A full [guide](docs/GettingStartedGuide.md) has been created to help get developers get started with automating deployment.
+A full deployment [guide](docs/DeploymentGuide.md) has been created to help get developers get started with automating deployment.

 # Available Fastlane Lanes
 The lanes provided are divided into two groups: lanes meant for for testing, and lanes meant for deployment.
 In combination with the Github best practices above, developers can fully automate the release process.